 While stabilizing your dog, the veterinarian will also attempt to decompress the stomach.
-To do this, they may attempt to pass a stomach tube through the dog’s mouth.
+To do this, they may try to pass a stomach tube through the dog’s mouth.
 If this is not possible due to twisting of the stomach, a large bore needle may be inserted through the skin into the stomach to decompress it.

 Prognosis of Bloat in Dogs

-The prognosis for most dogs to recover from GDV is good with supportive care and surgery.
+The prognosis for most dogs to recover from GDV is good with timely supportive care and surgery.
 There are several factors that are associated with an increased the risk of death from GDV.
 These factors are:

 - If the dog has been symptomatic for more than 6 hours

-- If there are abnormal heart rhythms during surgery
+- If there are abnormal heart rhythms

 - If a portion of the stomach dies and needs to be removed